tresoldi/distfeat/README.md

 - Decide on how to specify undefined when using truth values, such as in `.features2graphemes()` (considering that `None` cannot be passed as a value)
+- Extend the command-line tool to call most if not all functions

 ## Community guidelines